Maintaining Status

 Immigration Consequences

-F-1 international students who have been disqualified form SF State will not be able to maintain F-1 status at SF State.
-The student must transfer their SEVIS records and I-20s to other Student and Exchange Visitor Program (SEVP) certified schools in order to remain in the U.S.
+F-1 international students who have been academically disqualified from SF State will no longer be able to maintain their F-1 status at the university.
+Such students must transfer their SEVIS records and I-20s to another Student and Exchange Visitor Program (SEVP) certified school to remain in the U.S.

 F-1 International Students Only